sineka-mediwave/react-reducers/README.md

 - component is created for todoList that contains the list of todos with checkbox.
 Each todos consist of Edit and Delete Button.
 - Created a separate component to display todo and editForm.
+- Save the data in the Local Storage with name "My-Todo"